 - A Family Affair: Buying a house is a big commitment, so if your family want to help you out to reach that savings goal quicker, it’s important to know how much they can gift tax free.
 Grandparents and parents can gift up to £3,000 each tax year in assets or cash, and while they can’t invest directly for you, you can move the money they gift into your Lifetime ISA.

-- Little or Lots: With a Lifetime ISA you have the flexibility to contribute regular amounts of at least £100 per month (£50 per month if you take out a Lifetime ISA with Foresters and are an existing member or child/grandchild of a member) or through lump sum contributions of at least £500.
+- Little or Lots: With a Lifetime ISA you have the flexibility to contribute regular amounts of at least £50 per month or through lump sum contributions of at least £500.
 Alternatively, you can use a combination of both, so long as your contributions don’t exceed £4,000 per tax year.